Second person dies after car, tourist bus crash at Kingston

-A man who sustained critical injuries when a car and bus collided near Kingston last week has died.
+A man who suffered critical injuries when a car and bus collided near Kingston last week has died.

 One man was killed at the scene in the crash between a car and a bus on State Highway 6 about 7.20am on Thursday.